 a) SQL Builder: Update, Insert and Delete

-The Update method creates and returns an Updater that can be used to build an UPDATE query:
+The Update method creates and returns an Updater that you can use to build an UPDATE statement:

 q := sess.SQL().